 Try Grandma's old fashioned cake pudding recipes if you want special dessert that's delicious and quick and easy to prepare.
 You only need some leftover cake and a few ingredients from your kitchen to make a sweet sauce.

-These puddings are such a yummy treat when eaten on their own, and they offer the perfect complement and finish to any home-cooked meal.
+Cake puddings are such a yummy treat when eaten on their own, and they offer the perfect complement and finish to any home-cooked meal.
 Everyone loves them.
 They are a bona-fide comfort food.
 Make one today and enjoy an old fashioned treat.

 Mom's Recipe Scrapbooks (c.
 1920s)